Macrix/procontel.sdk/README.md

 ## 1. Quick introduction

-`ProconTEL.Sdk` is a modern .Net Standard sdk for port your business logic in [ProconTEL](http://procontel.com/) environment.
+`ProconTEL.Sdk` is a modern .Net Standard SDK for porting your business logic with [ProconTEL](http://procontel.com/) environment.
 The modular design and middleware oriented architecture makes the endpoint highly customizable while providing sensible default for topology, communication and extensions.
-Documentation for version 1.x of the is currently found under [`docs`](https://macrix.eu/).
+Documentation for version 1.x is currently available under [`docs`](https://macrix.eu/).

 <div id='id-feature-comparison'/>